alexvoss/mkdocs-material-fork/docs/insiders/sponsoring-tiers.md

 __Popular topics are:__

-  - How to tailor my software to your needs
+  - How to tailor Material for MkDocs to your needs
   - How to start earning a living in Open Source
   - How to make your Open Source project sustainable